 Description

-- ADVANCED BALLISTICS: Onboard environmental sensors for real-time ballistic calculations.
+- ADVANCED BALLISTICS: Onboard environmental sensors for real-time ballistic calculations, enhancing accuracy.

-- MULTIPLE TARGET MODES: Offering 5 modes - First, Best, Last, Fog, Extended Range.
+- MULTIPLE TARGET MODES: Provides five modes—First, Best, Last, Fog, and Extended Range—for versatile shooting scenarios.

-- BDX 2.0 INTEGRATION: Bluetooth synchronization with BDX riflescope for an automatic holdover dot.
+- BDX 2.0 INTEGRATION: Bluetooth synchronization with BDX riflescopes for automatic holdover dot adjustments.

-- SUPERIOR SCAN TECHNOLOGY: HyperScan offers 4 updates per second in scan mode.
+- SUPERIOR SCAN TECHNOLOGY: HyperScan functionality delivers up to four updates per second in scan mode for quick readings.

-- COMPLETE DATABASE: Applied Ballistics Ultralite with a comprehensive bullet database.
+- COMPREHENSIVE DATABASE: Features Applied Ballistics Ultralite with an extensive bullet database for precise calculations.

-- USER-FRIENDLY INTERFACE: Intuitive OLED display with crisp range and ballistic solution readouts.
+- USER-FRIENDLY INTERFACE: Crisp OLED display provides clear range and ballistic data for easy reading.

 Technical Specifications Table